Here you will find information and good advice when it comes to being an international student at CBS and being new to Denmark.

 It is important to remember that you cannot apply for SU before you:

-You probably have lots of questions about what life in Denmark is like.
+You probably have a lot of questions to what life in Denmark is like.

-You will find the answers to these questions and many more in the Survival Guide.
+You will find the answer to this and a lot more in the Survival Guide.

 Danish law requires everyone staying in Denmark for more than three months to register with the Civil Registration System – for Nordic or EU/EEA/Swiss citizens it is six months.

-Once registered, you will receive a social security number (in Danish referred to as a CPR-number), which will be unique to you and which you will need for most registration in Denmark.
+Once registered, you will receive a social security number (in Danish referred to as a CPR-number), which will be unique to your person and which you will need for most registrations in Denmark.

 EU/EEA or Swiss citizens need to get an EU registration certificate from The Danish Agency for International Recruitment and Integration (SIRI), before you can apply for a CPR-number.